 The problem is that many tests are unnecessary, according to the Food and Drug Administration (FDA).

 As the popularity of certain tests increases, concern is growing about whether they are always trustworthy and whether research backs their validity.

-Some tests, like the “Dot Blot” for Lyme disease, gave patients false-positives, and led to unneeded treatments.
-Others, including a test for ovarian cancer risk used to prescribe a chemotherapy drug, produced false negatives.
-Still others provided irrelevant information, wasting time and money, or information intended to lead patients to treatments the FDA deems unproven or bogus.
+Some tests, such as the Dot Blot for Lyme disease, can give patients false-positives, leading to unneeded treatments.
+One test for ovarian cancer risk used to prescribe a chemotherapy drug produces false negatives.
+Others provide irrelevant information, wasting time and money, or information intended to lead patients to treatments the FDA deems unproven or bogus.